edinburgh-napier/set09121/lectures/lecture16.md

 # Diagram Explanation

 - A decision tree is made up of a number of nodes.
-    - Decision points.
+    - Nodes &rarr; decision points, edges &rarr; results
 - And a number of transitions.
-- A transition has a condition associated with it.
+	- A transition has a condition associated with it, e.g. 80%
-    - For example, 80%.
+- We traverse the tree, starting at the root node, making decisions based on information, before arriving at a leaf.
-- We travel down the tree, starting at the root node, making decisions based on information, before hitting a final point.
+- Decision trees are used to diagnose problems and guide through options in different contexts
-- Decision trees are used in computers to diagnose problems.
+    - E.g. call centres, support helplines, etc
-    - And by call centre operators in a similar manner - not that I am saying a call centre operator are as simple as a computer when making decisions!
+	- Windows troubleshooting: "try reinstalling windows"

 ---

 # Using Activity Diagrams

-- We have used state diagrams to help us model state machines for our previous look into AI.
+- We have previously seen state diagrams used for modelling state machines
 - We can undertake a similar approach with activity diagrams for decision trees.
-- Activity diagrams provide us with guarded transitions.
+- Activity diagrams provide us with guarded transitions (edges)
-    - The guard is simply a decision.
+    - The "guard" is simply a decision.
-- Activity diagrams also provide a choice or branch symbol.
+- Activity diagrams also provide a choice or branch symbol (nodes)
 - If you want, you can use the action states as the actual actions to take.

 ---